 For the past decade, lasers have been seen as the only way to create transformative change for a host of skin concerns, including acne scars, fine lines and wrinkles, sun damage and brown spots, melasma, rosacea, enlarged pores, and even active acne breakouts.
 Today, the best treatments pair together a variety of technologies to create treatments that provide much better results from each treatment session.

-Meet the Non-Laser Skin Rejuvenation Treatments Changing Cosmetic Medicine
+Non-Laser Skin Rejuvenation Treatments

 Available exclusively at Reflections, this unqiue treatment uses microneedles to deliver microdroplets of Botox and Fillers into the skin.
 It was previously not possible to deliver such small quantities directly into the skin, and by doing so, we’re able to smooth away fine lines, reduce pore size, and create smoother, softer skin.
 This treatment has no downtime, is very affordable, and has results that last around 6 months.